ros-controls/control.ros.org/_sources/getting_started.rst.txt

 Compiling
 ---------

-If you want to install the framework from source use following commands in your worspace main folder:
+If you want to install the framework from source use following commands in your workspace main folder:

 .. code:: bash